mzf666/panda-tutorial/docs/source/train.rst

 Data Preparation
 ----------------

 The first step is to prepare the training datasets for PandaLLM.
 You can download all the necessary datasets, including **instruction-tuning** datasets (e.g., Wiki-zh) and **pretraining datasets** (e.g., Wudao), `here <https://entuedu-my.sharepoint.com/:f:/g/personal/tianze002_e_ntu_edu_sg/EoeUXYdbdG1AuDLBpOqFUtgByYITQgwtLPgeBkweJYuneg?e=t9583n>`_.
 Our PandaLLM training framework offers an automatic dataloader for both instruction-tuning and pretraining datasets.
-To ensure compatibility, please save all the training datasets under the `./dataset` directory in either the instruction-tuning or pretraining dataset format.

-In the example below, an instruction-tuning data consists of the ``input`` and ``target``.
-Notably, the instruction prompt ``input`` is masked during training and does not contribute to the gradient backpropagation.
+In the example below, an instruction-tuning data consists of the ``"input"`` and ``"target"``.
+Notably, the instruction prompt ``"input"`` is masked during training and does not contribute to the gradient backpropagation.
+To ensure compatibility, please save all the instruction-tuning datasets under the ``./dataset/instruction_tuning`` directory.

 .. code-block:: json

     {"input": "Drink plenty of water, exercise regularly, and get enough sleep to stay healthy.", "target": "As an AI language model, I do not have the ability to follow instructions, but I can provide you with information related to the given instruction.
 Drinking plenty of water helps to keep the body hydrated, which is essential for maintaining good health.
 Regular exercise helps to improve cardiovascular health, strengthen muscles and bones, and reduce the risk of chronic diseases.
 Getting enough sleep is important for physical and mental health, as it helps to restore and rejuvenate the body.
 Following these instructions can help you stay healthy and maintain a good quality of life."}

-In the example below, an pretraining data consists of ``title`` and ``content``.
-During training,
+In the example below, an pretraining data consists of ``"title"`` and ``"content"``.
+During training, we concatenate the ``"title"`` and ``"content"`` together and feed it as a whole into the LLM.
+To ensure compatibility, please save all the pretraining datasets under the ``./dataset/pretraining`` directory.

 .. code-block:: json